 Drop Off Locations

-Thrift Shops and Charitable Organizations Generally, charitable organizations will accept computers that are less than 5 years old and in good condition.
-Many will also take other electronics in good working condition.
-For donation options, download the Re-Use Guide (PDF) and look under the "computer equipment" column.
+Thrift Shops and Charitable Organizations - Charitable organizations will accept computers that are less than 5 years old and in good condition.
+Download the Re-Use Guide (PDF) and look under the "computer equipment" column.
 Be sure to call before taking items in because electronics acceptance policies often change.

-Goodwill - Drop off computers, laptops, televisions, networking equipment, and cell phones, working or not, at any Goodwill Donation Center free of charge.
+Goodwill - Drop off computers, laptops, televisions (larger than 27 inches accepted at the Burlingame and San Mateo locations), networking equipment, and cell phones, working or not, at any Goodwill Donation Center free of charge.
 Goodwill will sort the electronics for reuse and recycling.
-Usable electronics will be data cleansed, refurbished and loaded with a legal operating system for resale in Goodwill stores.
-Older electronics will be de-manufactured and recycled.
-Visit Goodwill's website for Donation Center locations.
+Call 1-415-575-2137 for details.

 St. Vincent de Paul - Accepts almost all electronics, working or not, at their stores in San Mateo County.
 There is no charge.
-Does not accept small electronics such as cooking items and lamps.
+Does not accept small nonworking electronics such as cooking items and lamps.
+Call 650-871-6844 for details.

 Other Electronics Recycling Options - For a comprehensive list of electronics recycling and reuse options, use the Recycling Center Search Database and search under the "Electronics" category.

 Goodwill picks up for free from businesses with over 20 computers, and charges a small fee to pick up less than 20 computers.
 Data destruction guaranteed.
-Call 415-575-2150 to schedule a pickup.
+Call 415-575-2150 for details and to schedule a pickup

 Several garbage companies will accept computers with various stipulations.
 Contact each for more information.